Ayesha-4884/BloodLink-Ai/README.md

 integration, geospatial routing, verified donor profiles, and hospital dashboards, this prototype can grow into a national emergency response layer for blood donation.

 ## A vision by:
-SYEDA ASMA JAMIL (Frontend Development)
+SYEDA ASMA JAMIL
-AYESHA IMRAN (Backend Development)
+AYESHA IMRAN